RBalderas11/Project-1/README.md

 ## Data Retieval and Cleaning

-The data is obtained through an API request to the Census Bureau's API, specifically the Small Area Health Insurance Estimates (SAHIE) dataset.
+In **census_data.ipynb** notebook, The Census data is obtained through an API request to the Census Bureau's API, specifically the Small Area Health Insurance Estimates (SAHIE) dataset.
 The API request fetches insurance-related data for the year 2019 for all counties in North Carolina.
 The retrieved data is converted into a Pandas DataFrame, where the columns are appropriately renamed for clarity.
 Unused columns and rows are dropped, and the DataFrame is further cleaned and organized.

 The insured and uninsured populations are calculated for different age categories and income categories within each county.
 The data is then aggregated into two new DataFrame, clean_insurance_by_age and clean_insurance by_income containing information on the number of insured and uninsured individuals for various age and income categories in each county.
 Then, The percentages of insured and uninsured populations are calculated based on the aggregated data.

-## Data Analysis and Visualization
+In **mortality_data.ipynb** notebook, data related to heart disease mortality in North Carolina counties is retrieved from the CDC (Centers for Disease Control) endpoint, and then the data is cleaned and prepared for analysis.

 ### Used Modules:
 - Pandas